-NUMBER DESCRIPTION OF EXHIBITS 10.57 Commitment Letter from NationsBank N.A. and Canadian Imperial Bank of Commerce regarding the funding of a revolving credit facility for Correctional Management Services Corporation.
-10.58 Commitment Letter from NationsBank N.A. and Canadian Imperial Bank of Commerce regarding the funding of a revolving credit facility for Prison Management Services, Inc. 10.59 Commitment Letter from NationsBank N.A. and Canadian Imperial Bank of Commerce regarding the funding of a revolving credit facility for Juvenile and Jail Facility Management Services, Inc. 12 Statements re: computation of ratios (included in this Join Proxy Statement-Prospectus).
+EXHIBIT NUMBER DESCRIPTION OF EXHIBITS 10.57 Commitment Letter from NationsBanc Montgomery Securities LLC regarding the funding of a \$75.0 million revolving credit facility for Correctional Management Services Corporation.
+10.58 10.59 Commitment Letter from NationsBanc Montgomery Securities LLC regarding the funding of a \$20.0 million revolving credit facility for Juvenile and Jail Facility Management Services, Inc. 12 Statements re: computation of ratios (included in this Joint Proxy Statement-Prospectus).
 21 List of Subsidiaries.
 23.1 Consent of Stokes & Bartholomew, P.A. (included in exhibit 5.1).
 23.2 Consent of Miles & Stockbridge P.C. (included in exhibit 5.2).
-23.3 Consent of Arthur Andersen LLP with respect to Prison Realty.
-23.4 Consent of Arthur Andersen LLP with respect to CCA.
-23.5 Consent of Arthur Andersen LLP with respect to Correctional Management Services Corporation.
-23.6 Consent of J.C.
+23.3 23.4 Consent of Arthur Andersen LLP with respect to CCA.
+23.5 • 23.6 Consent of J.C.
 Bradford & Co., L.L.C.
-23.7 Consent of Stephens Inc. 24 Power of Attorney.
+23.7 Consent of Stephens Inc. 24 Power of Attorney (included on signature page).

-- Previously filed.

-- Filed herewith.
+Filed herewith.

-- To be filed by amendment.
+To be filed by amendment.

-- (b) All schedules for which provision is made in Regulation S-X and Item 14(e), Item 17(a) or Item 17(b)(9) of Form S-4 are either not required to be included herein or the related information is included in the footnotes to the applicable financial statements included or incorporated by reference in the Joint Proxy Statement-Prospectus contained in this Registration Statement.
+(b) All schedules for which provision is made in Regulation S-X and Item 14(e), Item 17(a) or Item 17(b)(9) of Form S-4 are either not required to be included herein or the related information is included in the footnotes to the applicable financial statements included or incorporated by reference in the Joint Proxy Statement-Prospectus contained in this Registration Statement.

-- (c) The following opinions are included in the Joint Proxy Statement-Prospectus contained in this Registration Statement as indicated:
+(c) The following opinions are included in the Joint Proxy Statement-Prospectus contained in this Registration Statement as indicated:

-OPINION LUCATION Opinion of J.C.
-Bradford & Co., L.L.C
+OPINION LOCATION Opinion of J.C.
+Bradford & Co., L.L.C Opinion of Stephens Inc